fmdkdd/fmdkdd.github.com/_drafts/2017-08-07-ludum-dare-post-mortem.md

 ![Rezoner space prototype screenshot](/img/posts/spacesim-proto.png)

-Though it was not obvious to us at the time, in retrospect you can find influences from all of these sources in the final game.
+Though unbeknownst to us, you can trace influences from *Bright Plateau* back to these two games.

 Then it was already 1AM.
 For our previous LD, we stayed up until the theme had been announced, started scribbling game ideas on paper, and went to bed only